svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 [NOTE]
-If you are using a front-end HTTP server, please check the documentation on how it handles ETag, as the popular nginx web server https://thinkingandcomputing.com/2014/09/27/enable-etag-nginx-resources-sent-gzip/[deliberately strips ETags] once gzip is applied.
+If you are using a front-end HTTP server, please check the documentation on how it handles ETag, as the popular nginx web server [deliberately strips ETags](https://thinkingandcomputing.com/2014/09/27/enable-etag-nginx-resources-sent-gzip) once gzip is applied.

 	public Response index() {
 	    return Response.withOk().andETag();
 	}

-For more information on how ETag works, click https://en.wikipedia.org/wiki/HTTP_ETag[here].
+For more information on how ETag works, click [here](https://en.wikipedia.org/wiki/HTTP_ETag).

 # Administrative URLs